LLM Law - Employment, Work and EqualityFind a programme

 Information about funding and scholarships can be found on the University of Bristol Law School fees and funding web pages.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme consists of two parts.
 In the first part, there are two core compulsory units: Individual Employment Rights and Collective Labour Law.
 These will provide essential grounding in foundational legal issues affecting the field of work.
 You will be investigating not only UK legal material but also international and regional legal standards and human rights norms.
 You will explore diverse transnational activities and forms of market regulation.

-You also select two further units from range of specialist labour law and other options.
+You will also select two further units from a range of specialist labour law and other options.
 These may include: International Law of Labour and Social Rights, Migration and Work and Philosophical Foundations of Labour and Employment Law.
 Alternatively, there may be other options you find of interest, such as human rights law, company law or international law.

 In the second part of the programme you will write a dissertation of 12,000 words on a subject of your choice under the supervision of our staff.
-This means that you will have assistance in crafting your research and writing by a leading labour lawyer who is actively researching in the field.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in Employment, Work and Equality.